buildingSMART/BCF-API/README.md

 [file_PUT.json](Schemas/Collaboration/File/file_PUT.json)

 Update a **collection** of file references on the topic header.
 This operation is only possible when the server returns the `updateFiles` flag in the Topic authorization, see section [3.2.8](#328-determining-allowed-topic-modifications).
 Servers must always accept a [File](Schemas/Collaboration/File/file_GET.json) reference returned by the [files_information](#331-get-project-files-information-service) endpoint.
 Servers may also accept other values such as a combination of fields from the header of the IFC file.
+Servers should reject requests that remove files that are still referenced by viewpoints withing the same topic.

 **Example Request**